slavikseer/slavikseer/README.md

-# Slava or simply Slavik
+# Slava or just Slavik.
+Senior Full-stack Developer.

-## Senior Full-stack Developer

 Hello!
 I'm Slava, a dedicated and skilled Full-stack Developer with over 4 years of experience in the tech industry, specializing in crafting robust software solutions with a focus on test-driven development.
 My expertise spans across a comprehensive stack including JavaScript, TypeScript, React, Node.js, and more, enabling me to build scalable, efficient applications.